razshare/frizzante-docs/docs/prepare.md

 This will take the contents of the svelte file `./path/to/my/component.svelte` and create a page, which you can identify throughout the rest of your code with `page-id`.

 !!! note
-    Obviously `page-id` and `./path/to/my/component.svelte` are placeholder names int his example.

-!!! note
     The path to the svelte file, `./path/to/my/component.svelte` in this example, is relative your [cwd](https://en.wikipedia.org/wiki/Working_directory), not to the `prepare/` directory.

 Once you're done generating your pages, you can proceed and [map each svelte page to a web path](./svelte-pages.md).